slowernews/wisdom-tldr/chapters/chapter_1_self.md

 I define financial freedom as: “The ability to do what you want when you want, where you want, and with whom you want… within reason”. look for 100% financial freedom

-freedom to -> freedom from: evolving of my concept of freedom

-You cannot give what you do not have, and the first step to truly serving others is to serve yourself.
-Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
-Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.

 3. You have to make the definite decision to succeed.
 The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.
 -->

-> *'Freedom is not free.
-It is earned.
-It is taken.
-It is wrestled from the jaws of fear and uncertainty and doubt.' -- Dan Kariv*

-> *'Freedom is more precious than any gifts for which you may be tempted to give it up.'*

-> *'My independence is my legacy.' -- Bagão Felix*

-> *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard*

-> *'Never complain; never explain.' -- Benjamin Disraeli*